joegoldbeck/mongoose-encryption/README.md

 mongoose-encryption
 ==================
-Simple encryption for mongoose documents, relying on the Node `crypto` module.
+Simple encryption for mongoose documents.
+Relies on the Node `crypto` module.
 Encryption and decryption happen transparently during save and find.
-Rather than encrypting fields individually, this plugin takes advantage of the BSON nature of mongo documents to encrypt multiple fields at once.
+Rather than encrypting fields individually, this plugin takes advantage of the BSON nature of mongoDB documents to encrypt multiple fields at once.

 ## How it Works

-Encryption is performed using `aes-256-cbc` with a random and unique initialization vector for each operation.
+Encryption is performed using `aes-256-cbc` with a random, unique initialization vector for each operation.

-To encrypt, the relevant fields are removed from the document, converted to a JSON object, enciphered, and then inserted back into the document in the `_ct` field as a `Buffer` with the IV prepened.
-Mongoose converts the `_ct` field to `Binary` when sending to the db.
+To encrypt, the relevant fields are removed from the document, converted to JSON, enciphered in `Buffer` format with the IV prepended, and inserted into the `_ct` field of the document.
+Mongoose converts the `_ct` field to `Binary` when sending to mongo.

 To decrypt, the `_ct` field is deciphered, the JSON is parsed, and the individual fields are inserted back into the document as their original data types.

 ## Installation